doctoraojoy/doctoraojoy/README.md

-- 👋 Hi, I’m Pengkun Jiao
+- 👋 Hi, I’m Pengkun Jiao.
-- 👀 I’m interested in computer vision
+- 👀 I’m interested in computer vision and deep learning.
 - 🌱 I’m currently a MS student at Fudan University.
 - 💞️ I’m looking to collaborate on emmmmmm whoever is interested.
 - 📫 How to reach me pengkunjiao0@gmail.com